OHIP-Covered Telehealth for Cold and Flu Treatment in Ontario

 Ogaei is a covered benefit for over 98 million Americans.
 If you’re covered by your employer or insurance, then you’ll pay $0.
 No insurance, no problem.
 You can use Ogaei starting at $99 per visit.

-Why Patients Choose Virtual Flu Care
+Why Patients Choose Ogaei Virtual Flu Care

 Convenience